 In the awscript.js

-file, write the below JavaScript code which opens a media modal, allows you to choose the image, and inserts the image path into the input field.
+file, write the below code which opens a media modal, allows you to choose the image, and inserts the image path into the input field.

 jQuery(function($){